Garlic Butter Steak

 Ingredients

-• 1 tbsp olive oil substitute with vegetable oil
+• 1 tbsp extra light olive oil substitute with another high heat oil like tallow or vegetable oil

 • 4 tbsp butter